feross/nagger/README.md

 node-nagger
 ===========

-Nag until the user to upgrade node to the latest version
+Force the user to run the latest node version (thru nagging)